soniah/blog/content/posts/2011-04-05-python-lambda-closures.md

   - Python
   - Slug
 ---
 A very interesting [post][2] from André Pang about some issues he came across with lamdas and closures in Python.
-Well, interesting to me because I'm playing with Lisp and Python at the moment&#8230;
+Well, interesting to me because I'm playing with Lisp and Python at the moment.

 <!--more-->